department-of-veterans-affairs/va.gov-team/platform/research/research-plan-template.md

 4. Hypothesis: We believe that most steps within the HLR process is self explanatory and simple.
 We will test this hypothesis.

 ## Method
 1. Usability testing with Veterans remotely.
 8-10 veteran users.
-Spread among age, sex, location, experience with VA.
+Spread among age, sex, location, experience with VA websites, tech savvyness.
   This will be task-oriented, semi-structured usability testing, with high-fidelity prototypes.
   This will be remotely moderated interviews.
+  The users will be veterans that have an active standing in VA, and are elligible for a HLR.

 2. Why this method?
 How does this methodology help you answer your research questions?